How Long Should Your Free Trial Period Be?

 • Opt-in free trials – no credit card required, after the end of the trial period the user needs to consciously extend it to purchase a plan [e.g. Userpilot].

-• Opt-out free trials – requires a credit card before the trial starts, if the user doesn’t cancel before the free trial ends, they get automatically charged for the first month [e.g. Amazon prime].
+• Opt-out free trials – requires a credit card before the trial starts, if the user doesn’t cancel before the free trial ends, they get automatically charged for the first month [e.g. Amazon Prime].

 • Unlimited free trials – the user has access to all the features.

-• Limited free trials – the user has limited access to features, e.g. the lowest plan, a selected plan, or a specific number of key actions (e.g. keyword lookups – 100 per 24 hours in Mangool’s KW finder).
+• Limited free trials – the user has limited access to features, e.g. the lowest plan, a selected plan, or a specific number of key actions (e.g. keyword lookups – 100 per 24 hours in Mangool’s keyword finder).

 Then you have different standards for free trials depending on your business model.
 Generally, requiring payment details and having a high-touch onboarding process is more common in B2B.